This page is an overview of the ancient sites of Ashdod, with direction to its major ancient sites.

 An illustration of the Arab village, dated 1882, is shown here.
 This is from a book by CH.
 W. Wilson , one of the PEF explorers.
 The title reads: “Eshdud – the ancient Ashdod”.

 Their report continues:

 “The history of the city of Ashdod, or Azotus, the ‘Great City of Syria,’ as Herodotus called it, extends from the time of Joshua to the sixth century of the Christian era.
 Apart from its association with the Philistine wars, the place was besieged and taken by Tartan, general of Sargon in the year 716 B.C. ; by Psammedcus 636 B.C. ; by Judas Maccabaeus 163 B.C. ; and by Jonathan and Simon 148 B.C..
 It was taken from the Jews by Pompey; rebuilt 55 B.C.. by Gabinius: bequeathed by Herod to Salome, and taken by Vespasian.
 It became the seat of a bishopric in the fourth century.
 Probably its decline followed the Moslem conquest.
 In the time of the Crusaders Ashdod was nothing but a small village”.

-Another report describes the harbour of Ashdod, Minet el Kulah, west of Esdud (pp 426-427)
+Another report describes the harbor of Ashdod, Minet el Kulah, west of Esdud (pp 426-427)

 “Minet el Kulah – This ruin forms the port of Ashdod, and though nearly all the buildings are covered up with blown sand, it shows evidence of having been a place of importance.
 There is a small landing place between reefs of rock, the shore sloping more rapidly here than elsewhere.
 Ships still touch here occasionally.